stephenslab/flashr/README.md

    ```

    *Note:* If you are interested in attempting to reproduce the
-   results in the Wei and Stephens (2018) manuscript, the flashr
+   results in the Wang and Stephens (2018) manuscript, the flashr
    release that most closely matches the package used in the paper is
    [version
    0.4-10](https://github.com/stephenslab/flashr/releases/tag/v0.4-10).